KxSystems/docs/docs/cloud/aws/index.md

 ### Natively via Kurl REST API

-Finally, you can send HTTP requests to the AWS REST API endpoints.
-KX Insights provides a native q REST API called Kurl.
+Finally, you can send HTTP requests to the AWS REST API endpoints. kdb Insights provides a native q REST API called Kurl.
 Kurl provides ease-of-use cloud integration by registering AWS authentication information.
 When running on a cloud instance, and a role is available, Kurl will discover and register the instance metadata credentials.
 When running outside the cloud, OAuth2, ENV, and file-based credential methods are supported.
 Kurl takes care of your credentials and properly formats the requests.
 In the code below the variables `fn` and `payload` are as in the previous example.

 ```q
 q) system "l kurl.q";